wp-plugins/google-document-embedder/readme.txt

 Please email your translation, along with your name and link for credit, to <em>translation @ tnw . org</em> for inclusion in the plugin.

-= Where can I ask questions, report bug and request features? = You can open a topic <a href="http://wordpress.org/tags/google-document-embedder?forum_id=10#postform">on the forum</a> and I'll see what I can do.
+= Where can I ask questions, report bug and request features? = You can open a topic [on the forum](http://wordpress.org/tags/google-document-embedder?forum_id=10#postform) and I'll see what I can do.
 I review all messages posted here regularly.

 == Screenshots ==